ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 Next, I created the actual scene in a file called **markerscene.js** in the **/js/** folder.

-To be able to scan the image marker, we need 2 important APIs:
+To be able to scan the image marker, we need two important APIs:
 - [ViroARTrackingTargets](https://docs.viromedia.com/v2.7.3/docs/viroartrackingtargets)
 - [ViroARImageMarker](https://docs.viromedia.com/v2.7.3/docs/viroarimagemarker) component